-Section 49.
-Onetime refundable tax credit payment.
-Provides a refundable retroactive individual income tax credit for 2021 only, equal to \$260 for single filers and married separate filers, and \$520 for head of household, married joint, and surviving spouse filers.
-The credit is increased by \$260 for each of the first three dependents of the tax filer, up to a maximum of \$780.
-The credit is not available to a taxpayer who was not a Minnesota resident during any part of 2021, was a dependent for any part of 2021, did not file a 2021 Minnesota income tax return or property tax refund return for taxes payable in 2022 or rent constituting property taxes paid in 2021, by December 31, 2022; or had adjusted gross income in 2021 over \$150,000 for married joint filers, \$75,000 for all other filers, or died before January 1, 2023.
+Subdivision 1.
+Credit allowed; eligibility.
+Provides a refundable individual income tax credit for 2023 only, equal to \$279 for single filers and married persons filing a separate return, and \$558 for head of household, married joint, and surviving spouse filers.
+The credit is increased by \$56 for each of the first three dependents of the tax filer, up to a maximum of \$168.
+To be eligible for the credit, the individual must:

+- be a resident of Minnesota for at least part of 2023; - must not be a dependent in 2023; and - must have adjusted gross income of under \$75,000 for single and married separate filers and \$150,000 for all other filers.